sneuensc/mapache/README.md

 **Mapache** ([maˈpa.t͡ʃe]) is a lightweight mapping pipeline for ancient DNA using the workflow manager *Snakemake*.

-You are welcome to try out mapache.
-Please beware that the pipeline is under development, and we are happy to get any feedback/propositions.

-You can see an extensive documentation on how to use mapache in the [Wiki](https://github.com/sneuensc/mapache/wiki).
+Visit the [Wiki](https://github.com/sneuensc/mapache/wiki) for extensive documentation on how to use mapache .

 If you already have some experience with DNA mapping and/or Snakemake, you can follow the quick guide below.